Kurisu003/ESP32_Phone/README.md

 Phone is set to ignore server credentials but for now, these are still needed to start the server (subject to change)
+Note: As I can not open the ports of my router where I live I had to use Private Internet Access (VPN) for the server.
+If you're not using a VPN remove the sections of server.py where the port of the VPN gets fetched.

 Grbr files for PCB will follow